-Artichokes Alla Romana (Roman Style), the most delicious way to eat artichokes, deliciously tasty.
+Artichokes Alla Romana (Roman Style), the most delicious way to eat artichokes.
+Sautéed in olive oil, with fresh mint, garlic and oregano so deliciously tasty.
 I bet you can’t eat just one!

 I think one of the things I truly enjoy about Italy is that there is a season for every vegetable.
 Now after all these years I know that the summer brings tomatoes, green beans, eggplant and zucchini, the early spring brings us asparagus and artichokes.